7Circle/7circle_trapp_ios/README.md

 ### Localization

 After the synchronization, localization keys can be translated.
-To do it there are two functions, `translate` and `getTranslationFor`; the difference between them is how the not-found error is handled.
+To do it there are two functions, `translate` and `getTranslationFor`; the difference between them is how the translation errors are handled.

 ``` swift
 let string1 = translator.translate("test.plain")